The Different Types of Wood Finishes and Varnishes for Furniture

 Durability

-Oil-based products tend to break down over time; however, they can provide longer-lasting protection against mildew and UV rays when applied correctly.
+Oil-based products tend to break down over time, but they can provide longer-lasting protection against mildew and UV rays when applied correctly.

 Drying Time & Process